Cospui/cotk/models/LM-tensorflow/Readme.md

 The following output will be in `./output/[name]_test.txt`:

 ```
+self-bleu-3:	0.709417
+bw-bleu-3:	0.513164
+self-bleu-4:	0.515631
+bw-bleu-4:	0.336216
+self-bleu-2:	0.870640
+fw-bw-bleu-3:	0.550495
-perplexity:	1.005377
+perplexity:	13.409582
+fw-bleu-4:	0.371952
+fw-bleu-2:	0.836639
+fw-bw-bleu-4:	0.353182
+fw-bleu-3:	0.593684
+bw-bleu-2:	0.723493
+fw-bw-bleu-2:	0.775963
-This A black Old motorcycle parked in front of a garage .
+A man and motorcycle parked on front of a building .
-This An office holder with four different types of computers .
+A old desk with a computers computers of computers .
-This Two women waiting at a bench next to a street .
+A people in to a table in to a tree sign
-This A tan toilet and sink holder in a small room .
+A man dog with a in in a bathroom bathroom .
-This A beautiful dessert waiting to be is by two people .
+A man young plate to be served by a people .
-This A woman sitting on a bench in the middle of the city .
+A man is on a bench next front park of a woods .
-This A cat eating a bird it has holder .
+A man is a piece feeder 's a in
-This A shot of an elderly man inside a kitchen .
+A man of a old man in a small .
-This A woman sitting on a bench and a woman standing behind the bench at a bus stop .
+A man is on a bench next looking dog is on her fence . the park station .
-This An old man is wearing an odd hat .
+A old man is standing a orange tie .
-This A man sleeping with his cat next to him .
+A man is in a dog in to a .
-This An office with desk computer and chair and laptop .
+A old desk a and and a and desk .
-This Two white toilet with a faucet and holder .
-This A woman and another woman waiting at a stop .
+A of and and a black and a .
+A man is a man sitting to a table sign
-This Close up of a white kitchen , with a coffee is on counter .
+A up of a plate plate with with a stove pot . the .
+A man plate top oven in of kitchen .
+A man is on a small cars in a street field .
+A man of people are down a street lined street .
-This A white stove and cabinet inside a kitchen .
+A man is in two legs and in a couch . a .
-This A cat stands between two parked cars on a grassy sidewalk .
+A man is two legs of a person on out a television .
+A in a helmet a on front of a building of people .
+A man is standing on a dog on a laptop .
 ...

 ```

 #### For developer